MSC-IEM/medassist-Hacktoberfest22/CONTRIBUTE.md

 1. Mention down the points how to run the project locally.

 ## How to contribute/ Creating a PR
-[Mention how to contribute or creating a successful PR] Like you want the contibutors to directly contibute in the main branch or create a separate branch for new PR.
+Contributors can contribute to the main branch for a successful PR.

 ## Recent updates
 [Mention any updates]